-Sipping a stiff red may be more associated with the snowy, fireside days of winter, but frankly, we’re already tired of the whites and rosés that are cramping our Sunday brunch style.
+Sipping a stiff red may be more associated with the snowy, fireside days of winter, but frankly, we’re already tired of the whites and rosés that are cramping our summer style.
 Sure, wine is wine and we’ll never actually discriminate against most bottles, but it’d be nice to have more summertime options than, perhaps, the standard glass of basic bitch Pinot Grigio.

 Freezing wine to create a sugary treat may seem like an intimidating feat, but it’s actually quite easy.
 In fact, you can probably sip your way through the cooking and freezing process, so long as you’re mindful of things like a stove’s open flame.

-How to make wine pops:
+Steps to making wine pops:

 1. To start, you’re going to need to pick your poison.
 This is where we finally get to crack open that bottle of red we’ve been storing for fall, but you can, by all means, use the white or rosé you’ve been guzzling since May.